Research

 Contact

-Visit the DIGEST™ resource page for online training and more information (coming soon).
+View the DIGEST resource page for online training and more information.

 Clinical Trials

-The Hutcheson Laboratory runs supportive care clinical trials that seek to evaluate strategies to improve functional outcomes after head and neck cancer — with a particular emphasis on swallowing outcomes.
+The Hutcheson Laboratory leads practice changing supportive care clinical trials that seek to improve functional outcomes after head and neck cancer — with a particular emphasis on swallowing and radiotherapy side effects.
 Our trials span the continuum of survivorship from preventive or proactive therapy strategies to management of late effects of cancer therapy.

 Completed